Ecommerce Schema Markup: What It Is and How to Use It?

 Faq schema displayed in google search results

 Support teams know the pattern well.
-The same questions appear again and again.
+The same questions keep appearing.
 Shipping times.
 Warranty details.
 Return rules.
 When shoppers cannot find answers quickly, they hesitate.
 Some bounce.
 Some postpone the purchase.
 Some pick a competitor who makes things easier.

-FAQ Schema helps remove that friction by pulling those essentials directly into search results.
+FAQ Schema helps remove that friction by pulling those essentials directly into search results when Google chooses to show them.
 It reduces confusion and trims unnecessary support requests.
-It also gives your page more real estate on Google, which quietly boosts your click through rate.
+It also gives your page more real estate on Google, which quietly boosts your click-through rate.

 Here is the version stores commonly add: